cfw-guide/dsi.cfw.guide/docs/ro_RO/faq.md

   - If this breaks touch input, revert the region setting back to the original, and you can instead use Yoti's [hiyalang](https://github.com/Yoti/cli_hiyalang/releases) for Asian DSi systems.
 For American DSi systems use [this version of hiyalang](https://github.com/Simonsator/cli_hiyalang/releases/)
 - Lastly, if you want to change the region on the actual system NAND, you can use Mighty Max's [DSi Language Patcher](https://gbatemp.net/threads/release-dsi-language-patcher.582836/)

-## What happened to the hiyaCFW installation guide?

-Because hiyaCFW does not serve much functional purpose and was a problematic and confusing part of the guide for many users, it was moved to the [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/hiyacfw/installing).

-- If you were linked to the page in question from another guide, the instructions you were following were most likely outdated.
-Please use this guide instead, as it is maintained constantly by the developers of these projects

 ## What happened with Lazy DSi Downloader?
 How do I install CFW without it?

 Lazy DSi Downloader was a program that essentially allowed you to skip the manual setup process by downloading and placing the necessary files and folders on your SD card.
 However, due to the way it was programmed and distributed, many users encountered various issues and ended up having to do the manual set up, as it was quicker and/or easier than fixing whatever was causing the issue.